Give Your Secondary Teacher’s Salary a Bump

 Though the average secondary teacher salary (base wage) is ~$51,500, overall pay approaches $53,917 when accounting for all school-related earnings.
 One of the most common ways secondary educators augment their base salary is by overseeing extracurriculars.
 In general, a middle school teacher salary can be easily built up directing any club, even without much background in the specific area of interest.
 At the high school level, however, aim to oversee activities that are within your realm of experience.

 Other potential wage add-ons include merit pay (available only at select schools), teaching summer school, or tutoring after school hours.
 College applications assistance is a great opportunity for supplementing high school teacher salary (e.g. SAT or ACT preparatory instruction).
 If you find there are no openings for other positions in your school, try searching for part-time educational services in your area.

 Another determining element for secondary teacher salary is highest degree obtained.
-A teacher with two or fewer years of college education will likely make less than the national average, while those with graduate degrees may exceed the average by $5,000–$9,000.
+A teacher with two or fewer years of college education will likely make less than the national average, while those with graduate degrees may average by $5,000–$9,000.

 When searching for your next job, consider positions that offer tuition reimbursement.
 This way, you won’t have to sacrifice your own cash to get that Masters and the pay raise that goes with it.

 Find your next great opportunity.
 Register with iHire.

 Level of Teaching